 Maybe my story will give you the urge and confidence to start your own real job working from home.

 If you want more information, you can also talk to the boss himself!
-The SBI team is always on hand to answer any questions you might have (with NO obligation on your behalf).
+The Solo Build It team is always on hand to answer any questions you might have (with NO obligation on your behalf).

 Why not see what other successful SBIers have to say?